Maltesers Logo

 The letters were now voluminous and neat.
 The capital “M” was similar to the others.
 The logo had 16 chocolate balls, and each new logo development altered the number of sweets.

 Detailing included a phrase written in black script on a red banner: “Crisp Munchy Malt Honeycomb Coated with Milk Chocolate.”
 The company’s honesty and openness towards its customers were highlighted.
 The recipe remained a secret, but the ingredients of each ball were boldly displayed on the logo.
-Interestingly, people’s attention was held longer on this new logo than on its predecessor.
+Interestingly, people paid more attention to this new logo than to its predecessor.
 Everyone wanted to know the ingredients of the light snack.

 1970s – 1986